Sangamesh02/DeployMediaWiki/README.md

 # DeployMediaWiki

-MediaWiki, to Azure Kubernetes Service (AKS) using Docker containers.
+Deploy MediaWiki, to Azure Kubernetes Service (AKS) using Docker containers.

 Prerequisites
 we need the following prerequisites: